OAuth 2.0 and OIDC: The Difference and When to Use Each

 Infrastructure engineer with 10+ years building production systems on AWS, GCP,…

 OAuth 2.0 replaced OAuth 1.0's complicated signature scheme with bearer tokens over TLS.
 The core idea is simple: instead of giving an app your password, you grant it a token with specific permissions (scopes).
 The token expires, can be revoked, and limits damage if compromised.
+The part OAuth deliberately left out of scope was identity -- and that gap is exactly what OIDC was designed to fill.

 OAuth 2.0 Grant Types